tes/app-house-points/README.md

 * [Node.js](https://nodejs.org/en/) v8 or greater
 * [Nodemon](https://nodemon.io/) (optional)
 * OIDC client credentials (ask Tes)
-* Access to the tes.com product and/or staging environments
+* Access to the tes.com staging and/or production environments

 #### Starting the application
 When running locally it is easiest to start the the server and client side parts of the application separately...